 Because high powered sprayers were being used to clean the monument every two weeks.

-If this was as far as the questioning process went, the solution would be to look for a new cleaning solution, perhaps looking to change the chemicals.
+If this was as far as the questioning process went, the solution would be to look for a new cleaning solution.
+Or perhaps looking to change the chemicals.

 Why 2: Why was the monument being spray cleaned every two weeks?